 Who we are

-The OHTN is a nonprofit, stakeholder-driven organization funded by the AIDS Bureau of the Ministry of Health and Long-Term Care to gather and analyze data, conduct targeted high-impact research, support the use of the best available data and research evidence, and help create the backbone for collective impact.
+The OHTN is a nonprofit, stakeholder-driven organization funded by the AIDS Bureau of the Ministry of Health and Long-Term Care to gather and analyze data, implement and assess innovation, and work with care providers and communities to make a collective impact – changing and improving the way we work together.

 Communities thriving now and beyond HIV.